Deep Bregman Divergence for Contrastive Learning of Visual Representations: Related Work

-Contrastive learning of is amongst the most successful self-supervised method to achieve linear classification accuracy and outperforming supervised learning tasks by suitable architectures and loss~\cite{caron2020unsupervised,chen2020simple,chen2020big,chen2020intriguing,zbontar2021barlow}, using pretraining in a task-agnostic fashion~\cite{kolesnikov2019revisiting,shen2020mix}, and fine-tuning on the labeled subset in a task-specific fashion~\cite{wu2018unsupervised,henaff2019data}.
-However, Hjelm et al.~\cite{hjelm2018learning} showed the accuracy depends on a large number of negative samples in the training batch.
 Self-supervised training with a large batch size is computationally expensive for high-resolution images.
 BYOL~\cite{grill2020bootstrap} and SimSiam~\cite{chen2021exploring} mitigated this issue by an additional prediction head and learning the latent representations of positive samples only.
 Robinson et al.~\cite{robinson2020contrastive} proposed a technique for selecting negative samples and the whitening procedure of~\cite{ermolov2021whitening} despite success is still sensitive to batch size.
 MoCo~\cite{he2020momentum,chen2020improved} alleviates this problem using a memory-efficient queue of the last visited negatives, together with a momentum encoder that preserves the intra-queue representation consistency.
 Most recently, SSL-HSIC~\cite{li2021self} proposed a method to maximize dependence between representations of transformed versions of an image and the image identity, while minimizing the kernelized variance of those features.
 VICReg~\cite{bardes2021vicreg} proposed a regularization term on the variance of the embeddings to explicitly avoid the collapse problem.
-In this paper, we developed and studied the impact of $\kappa$-different parameterized convex linear neural networks with functional Bregman divergence on top of a simple contrastive learning framework~\cite{chen2020simple,chen2020improved}.
+Unlike other methods for self-supervised learning~\cite{chen2020simple,chen2020big,zbontar2021barlow,he2020momentum, grill2020bootstrap,ermolov2021whitening}, our proposed method simultaneously is trained by deep representation framework and deep divergence framework.
+We developed and studied the impact of $\kappa$-different parameterized convex linear neural networks with functional Bregman divergence on top of a simple contrastive learning framework~\cite{chen2020simple,chen2020improved}.